 For those not familiar with the gig economy, it is an environment in which temporary positions are common and organizations contract with independent workers for short-term engagements.

 And there are plenty of people working gigs either as their main or secondary source of income.
-According to the Bureau of Labor Statistics, 16.5 million people are working in “contingent” or “alternative work arrangements,” with 2.6 million classified as on-call workers (1.7 percent of total employment).
+According to the Bureau of Labor Statistics, in 2018 16.5 million people are working in “contingent” or “alternative work arrangements,” with 2.6 million classified as on-call workers (1.7 percent of total employment).
 That’s where you will find many of the crowdsourced delivery workers.

 While same-day delivery is not a new concept, the demand for same-day, white glove, and other customer-experience-focused and more complex delivery continues to grow, and the need for new and innovative carrier options and delivery tracking software will continue to grow along with it.